hputnam/Coral_CNT/Protocols/CNT-exposure-overview.md

 1. in CBLS aquarium, place coral colonies into glass jars with tank water and lightly close lid
 2. in the Roxbury lab, use sterile bone cutters to make *P. acuta* microfragments 0.3-0.5cm in length and place 1 coral per well in labeled 12-well tissue culture plate
-3 . rinse each microfragment twice with filtered, sterile artificial seawater and use Pasteur pipette to fill well with ~2 mL filtered, sterile ASW or GL-6 solution
+3 . rinse each microfragment twice with filtered, sterile artificial seawater and use the quantitative pipettes to fill well with ~2 mL filtered, sterile ASW or GL-6 solution at the desired concentration
-4. place 12-well plates into reptile egg incubators with the lid on, in the dark at 27°C, for the desired incubation time
+4. place 12-well plates into benchtop incubators with the lid on, in the dark at 27°C, for the desired incubation time

 ### probe measurement